|

-Worshippers offer Rahu eight black items, among them black chicken, black jelly,
+Worshippers offer to God Rahu eight black items.
+Among them, there are black chicken,

 Visitors pay homage to Rahu.
 They offer black flowers, black joss sticks, black candles